 Q: What happens to my home if my spouse goes into a nursing home and goes on Medicaid?

-A: Your home is exempt, which means that you can continue to live in it, and the state cannot make you sell it or put a lien on it.
+A: Your home is exempt, which means that you can continue to live in it when your spouse goes into a nursing facility.
+The state cannot make you sell it or put a lien on it.
 You should try to title the home in your name only, however.
-You also may want to rearrange your estate so that all of your assets, including your home, will go to your children if you die before your spouse does.
+You also may want to rearrange your estate so that all of your assets, including your home, will go to your children if you die before your spouse.
 Some attorneys recommend arranging for one-third of your estate to go to your spouse.

 Q: What if I am single?

-A: Normally, your home will be exempt for the first 13 months you receive Medicaid if you are single.
-However, if your disabled, dependent (under 21), or blind child lives in the home, you will not have to sell it, and it will not be considered a Medicaid “countable resource” if you go into a nursing home.
+A: Normally, if you are single and you enter a nursing facility, your home will be exempt for the first 13 months you receive Medicaid.
+However, the 13-month grace period does not apply if the equity in your home is equal to or greater than $552,000 (for 2016).
+If your disabled, dependent (under 21) or blind child lives in the home, you will not have to sell it, and it will not be considered a Medicaid “countable resource” if you go into a nursing home.
+This also applies if your child is 65 or older and financially dependent on you for housing, and lives in the home.
 You can also transfer your home to your disabled, dependent or blind child.
 To be considered “disabled,” your child must meet Social Security disability criteria.
-If, however, your child also receives public benefits, consult with an attorney before trying to transfer your home, since other rules may apply.
+If, however, your child also receives public benefits, consult an attorney before transferring your home, since other rules may apply.

 Q: Who else can I give my home to if I am single?

-A: You can transfer your home to your sibling if your sibling has verifiable “equity” in the home and has lived there for at least a year before you go into the nursing home.
-“Equity” means that your sibling has paid taxes, contributed to the home’s upkeep, paid for insurance, or has had an actual ownership interest in the home.
+A: You can transfer your home to your sibling if your sibling has verifiable “equity” in the home and has lived there for at least a year before you enter a nursing facility.
+“Equity” means that your sibling has paid taxes, contributed to the home’s upkeep, paid for insurance or has an actual ownership interest in the home.